yuxincs/jellyfin-plugin-preferred-image-provider/README.md

 final selection and provide the best image with highest order (such that it is always picked before other providers).

-This plugin can be further generalized with better configurations if there are enough interests and Jellyfin does not provider more configurations to the image fetcher settings.
+This plugin can be further generalized with better configurations if there are enough interests (raise an issue!) and Jellyfin does not provider more configurations to the image fetcher settings.

 ## Installation